-AstraZeneca plc has a Phase 3 study ongoing with FARXIGA®, an SGLT2 inhibitor, assessing renal outcomes and cardiovascular mortality in patients with chronic kidney disease.
-Eli Lilly/Boehringer Ingelheim GmbH are currently conducting a Phase 3 program in DN with JARDIANCE.
-Janssen Pharmaceuticals has an ongoing Phase 3 program assessing INVOKANA®, a SGLT2 inhibitor, in patients with DN.
-In July 2018, Janssen Pharmaceuticals announced that they would be stopping the Phase 3 CREDENCE study early based on positive efficacy findings based on a recommendation from the study's Independent Data Monitoring Committee.
+AstraZeneca has a Phase 3 study ongoing with FARXIGA®, an SGLT2 inhibitor, assessing renal outcomes and cardiovascular mortality in patients with chronic kidney disease.
+Eli Lilly and Boehringer Ingelheim are currently conducting a Phase 3 program in DN with JARDIANCE.
+Janssen has an ongoing Phase 3 program assessing INVOKANA®, a SGLT2 inhibitor, in patients with DN.
+In July 2018, Janssen announced that they would be stopping the Phase 3 CREDENCE study early based on positive efficacy findings based on a recommendation from the study's Independent Data Monitoring Committee.
 INVOKANA is currently approved as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.
-An sNDA for INVOKANA was recently submitted for chronic kidney diseases in patients with type 2 diabetes.
 Bayer has a Phase 3 program ongoing for the investigational product finerenone, a mineralocorticoid receptor antagonist, assessing its effect in patients with DN.
 Bayer also has a Phase 2 program ongoing for BAY1142524, a chymase inhibitor, in patients with diabetic kidney disease.
 There are several other companies engaged in earlier stage clinical development for products targeting HFpEF and DN.